 Based on the fundamental principles of respect, integrity, and safety applicable within their organisation, EUR Holding BV and its subsidiaries seek to prevent undesirable behaviour and to handle reports and complaints about such behaviour in an appropriate manner.
 In this context, a Confidential Counsellor has been appointed, who will give advice and counselling to people who have been confronted by undesirable behaviour.
 Furthermore, the CEO of EUR Holding BV has introduced the Regulations for Reports and Complaints about Undesirable Behaviour of EUR Holding BV.

-EUR Holding BV has a Confidential Counsellor in the person of Miriam Heemskerk MSc.
-She can be contacted via the email address email@example.com.
+EUR Holding BV has two Confidential Counsellors, drs.
+Mariëlle van Leeuwen and Debra Young.
+They can be contacted via the email address firstname.lastname@example.org.

 The Confidential Counsellor is impartial, and acts as a sounding board and intermediary between EUR Holding BV (and its subsidiaries) and employees, students, and contract partners.
 Confidentiality and anonymity will be maintained at the request of the relevant person insofar as this is permitted under the applicable legislation and regulations.